kl3259/GR5241/Proj_milestone_2/Final_Report_kl3259.md

 ![](./learning_curve_lr_mmt_Cross_entropy_error.png)
 ![](./learning_curve_lr_mmt_Misclassification_error.png)
-We trained the best model with random seed 42.
-According to these 2 figures, both cross-entropy error and mean misclassification error have the same pattern defined by the combination of learning rate and momentum.
-Larger learning rate .
-With fixed learning rate,
+We trained the best model with random seed 42 on the grid of learning rate $lr = \{0.01, 0.02, 0.05, 0.1, 0.2, 0.5\}$ and momentum $momemtum = \{0.0, 0.5, 0.9\}$.
+According to these 2 figures, both cross-entropy error and mean misclassification error have the same learning pattern when the learning rate and momentum are the same.
+Larger learning rate would lead to faster learning process and earlier start of overfitting.
+With a fixed learning rate, the larger the momentum is, the more but unstable learning curve would show up